obsidiansystems/ledger-app-tezos/APDUs.md

 # APDU

 An APDU is sent by a client to the ledger hardware.
 This message tells the ledger some operation to run.
-Each APDU message will be accompanied by an Accept / Deny prompt on the Ledger.
+Most APDU messages will be accompanied by an Accept / Deny prompt on the Ledger.
 Once the user hits “Accept” the Ledger will issue a response to the Tezos client.
 The basic format of the APDU request follows.